yoelcortes/free_properties/README.rst

 Getting started
 ---------------

-The PropertyFactory is an FreeProperty class creator that functions similar to Python 'property' objects.
+The PropertyFactory is a FreeProperty class creator that functions similar to Python 'property' objects.
 Use the PropertyFactory to create a Weight class which calculates weight based on density and volume:

 .. code-block:: python

+    >>> from free_properties import PropertyFactory
     >>> def getter(self):
     ...    '''Weight (kg) based on volume (m^3).'''
     ...    data = self.data